We Need Men.

 Emphasis on rightly.
 No one's disputing a history of abuse here.

-But a man asserting his desire for a woman is not inherently wrong.
-A man providing for his family and allowing his wife to raise decent humans is not inherently punishment.
-A man using his strength to assert his dominance over a situation is not inherently threatening, and any minor suggestion of the above motives are not all warranted a red light or being "triggered."
+A man asserting his desire for a woman is not inherently wrong.
+A man providing for his family and allowing his wife to raise decent humans is not systematic disenfranchisement against the female kind.
+A man using his strength to assert his will over a situation should not be sung to a tune that insists it is always toxic.

 We have to rewrite the blame narrative that's being perpetuated.
 We have to teach little boys to identify the power they have within their limbs and their minds and to direct it with controlled intentionality.
 Meekness is power under control.

 We have to identify the potential evil (men and women alike) we all have within ourselves to commit, and then consciously insist against it.

 It's never "they" that are all at fault.
 I, too, am capable of wronging the other side.
 In fact, I know that I have!